Hunter B Bell

 Hunter is a folk artist: the caliber of his craft in rendering, writing, music, and thought is equally invaluable and valueless.
 He is untrained in the techniques of those who “create” and therefore his work may be unpalatable to those who are.
 He is, however, quite good at being ignorant.
 Perhaps this perspective, one steeped in the drunken mind of a curious child, can lend even the most learned masters some unsuspecting insight—an escape from the echo chamber of their lives.
 Learn from the child, for it has not yet limited the world with fantasies of truth and fact.
 Instead, it lives each day with openness, honesty, and subsequently a freedom that the repressed hide from out of fear.
 As you explore this page, consider your own relationship with truth.
 Treat what you read here as fact, but take care to form a new relationship with the idea.
 Never believe what you are told.
 Never trust what you believe.

 I strive to address awareness and self honesty by challenging the beliefs we latch onto as truths.
-Over several years, I have developed a system of inter-reliant symbols which visually represent the philosophy that has become the principle element of my exploration.
-While my technique and medium vary, the common thread that links my craft is a deep, deliberate consideration of the derived meaning in pattern and illusion.
+Over several years, I have discovered a system of inter-reliant symbols which visually represent the philosophy that has become the principle element of my exploration.
+While my technique and medium vary, the common thread that links my craft is a deep, deliberate consideration of the derived meaning in pattern and illusion, and in so I am consumed in a dualism of existence.
 My style too remains consistent with this relative symbology: organic, detailed textures tending toward busy -even overwhelming- leave just enough room for a strong focus on composition.
-I look to the natural world for inspiration, and each piece is as intricate and ponderous as the story I tell of a unified, boundless reality unseen by all of those who try to use their eyes and lose the forest amongst the trees of their own creation.
+I look to the natural world for inspiration, and each piece is as intricate and ponderous as the story I tell of a unified, boundless reality unseen by any and all of those who try to use their eyes and lose the forest amongst the trees of their own creation.

 I am not one to stay still.
 I find the convergence of art -the similarities between all practices of the creative process- to be the most fulfilling part of my craft.
 While I submit to the market, and recognize that some work pays better than others; I hope to never settle down in any one medium.